facebook/react-devtools/README.md

 # React Developer Tools

-React Developer Tools is a Chrome extension allow you to inspect the React component hierarchy in the Chrome Developer Tools (formerly WebKit Web Inspector).
+React Developer Tools is a Chrome extension that allows you to inspect the React component hierarchy in the Chrome Developer Tools (formerly WebKit Web Inspector).